wobsoriano/vue-winbox/packages/lib/README.md

 ## Usage (Vue 2)

-For Vue 2, [vue-simple-portal](https://github.com/LinusBorg/vue-simple-portal) is recommended as it is the lightest portal component I've found.
+For Vue 2, [vue-simple-portal](https://github.com/LinusBorg/vue-simple-portal) is recommended.
+Just install it globally and it should work out-of-the-box without setting any additional props.

 First, install the component.